What we do

 Who we work with

-- Church with a large workforce of Recovery workers/volunteers.
+- A large church with a workforce of Recovery workers / volunteers.

 - Churches operating as hubs in highly populated areas of people and/or addiction.